Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Methodology

 where we choose Universal Thermal Climate Index as our climate exposure variable, denoted by $U$. $\text{HWD}_t$ and $\text{CWD}_t$ are the number of heatwave days and cold wave days during week $t$, with corresponding coefficients $\beta_1$ and $\beta_2$, respectively (see detailed definitions in Section \ref{sec:Heat wave and cold wave variable}).

 Putting the two components together, the proposed DLNM--LC model is specified as follows:

 where $a(x)$, $b(x)$, and $\kappa(t)$ represent the Lee–Carter model parameters, referred to as the stochastic mortality component.
 The term $\mathcal{S}_x\left(U_{\tau_t}, \dots, U_{\tau_t-L}, \text{HWD}_t, \text{CWD}_t\right)$, denoted as the DLNM component, characterizes the non-linear relationship between UTCI and mortality rates for age group $x$. $\epsilon(x,t)$ is the error term of the model.
-In this modeling framework, the Lee--Carter component captures the inherent mortality trends, while the integrated DLNM component isolates and quantifies the climate-driven mortality risks.
+No specific distributional assumption is imposed on the errors, other than that they are independent of the covariates, have a mean of zero, and have finite variance.

+A related model combining stochastic population mortality dynamics with a temperature-related DLNM component was recently proposed by \citet{GUIBERT2025}.
+The key differences to our approach concern the temporal resolution (mixed daily/annual versus weekly) and the estimation strategy.\footnote{For a systematic comparison between our approach and the two-stage approach by \cite{GUIBERT2025}, please refer to online supplementary material Section G.2.} Specifically, \citet{GUIBERT2025} employ a rather ad-hoc two-stage procedure that ignores interactions between the two components.
+In the first stage, the temperature-related effect is estimated from observed death counts, replacing the stochastic mortality component by a coarse deterministic trend.
+In the second stage, the residual deaths not explained by temperature are modeled using SVD.
+This procedure disregards information from the stochastic mortality dynamics when estimating the temperature component, and the inconsistent treatment of population dynamics across stages precludes a coherent decomposition of effects.

-To simultaneously estimate the two distinct components of the model, we propose a novel backfitting algorithm, inspired by \citet{friedman1981projection} for projection pursuit regression, and later extended to generalized additive models by \citet{buja1989linear} and \citet{hardle1993backfitting}.
+To overcome these issues, we propose a new estimation algorithm that simultaneously estimates the two distinct components of the model.
+The algorithm is based on the backfitting principle, inspired by \citet{friedman1981projection} for projection pursuit regression, and later extended to generalized additive models by \citet{buja1989linear} and \citet{hardle1993backfitting}.
 In the context of nonparametric additive models, backfitting is an iterative estimation procedure that repeatedly cycles through each covariate while holding the others fixed, updating its corresponding function until the estimates converge or stop changing significantly.
 This approach efficiently breaks down a multivariate smoothing problem into a series of univariate ones which makes it computationally feasible, particularly in high-dimensional settings.